Boozy Brown Butter Cupcakes with Pumpkin Buttercream. Ridiculous name, ridiculously tasty.

 - 1 ¼ cup granulated sugar

-- 4 sticks and 3 tbsp ( just over 2 cups ) unsalted butter just barely at room temp.
+- 4 sticks and 3 tablespoon ( just over 2 cups ) unsalted butter just barely at room temp.
 Not too soft or melty at all, cut into tablespoon sized pieces

 - ¾-1 C pumpkin puree (not pie filling)